Peugeot 3008 SUV - MPG, running costs & CO2

 If you have access to a 7kW home charger, the Hybrid4 will fully replenish the battery in around one hour 45 minutes.
 You’ll need to wait eight hours for the battery to get to full charge if you’re using a standard three-pin socket.
 A dedicated smartphone app lets you choose when to charge the car (so you can charge overnight on a cheaper tariff, for example) and set the air-conditioning before you get in.

 Company car drivers should find the Benefit-In-Kind (BiK) tax rates attractive, especially for the hybrid models.
-Road tax for private buyers is charged at the standard rate for all petrol and diesel models (£10 less per year for the hybrids), but top models can cost over £40,000 and these will be subject to a surcharge until the car is six years old.
+VED (road tax) for private buyers is charged at the standard rate for all petrol and diesel models with the hybrids liable for the discounted rate.
+Flagship models can cost over £40,000, and these will be subject to a surcharge until the car is six years old.

 The Peugeot 3008 sits in groups 20-38 for insurance.
 Most models are rated in group 21 and under though, with only the more powerful petrol and Hybrids punching above the group 22 mark.

 Peugeot’s three year/60,000-mile warranty used to be about average for the industry, but with Hyundai, Toyota, Kia, Mercedes and BMW also offering better protection, we’d argue it’s time for Peugeot to up its game here.

 Peugeot’s fixed-price servicing packages make budgeting for maintenance easy, and policies start from around £14 each month if you take out a three-year deal.

 - Name1.2 PureTech Active 5dr